Advanced JavaScript: Iteration — Generators

 And now let's dissect it....

-When sequence() is called in line 7, the interpreter realises that it is a generator function's call and likewise returns an iterator right away - the function's body isn't executed to even a single percent.
+When sequence() is called in line 7, the interpreter realizes that it is a generator function's call and likewise returns an iterator right away - the function's body isn't executed to even a single percent.

 How can we confirm this?
 Well it's not difficult...